 Heuristic Similarity Dependencies

-Looking for all files in the solution for all artifact that could be associated (same solution domain, for example, are using the same namespace) in any possible option, with the artifact selected.
+Looking for all files in the solution for all artifacts that could be associated (same solution domain, for example, are using the same namespace) in any possible option, with the artifact selected.

 You can access these features by: